 Center on Law, Ethics and National Security

-At its core, LENS is focused on preparing the next generation of national security leaders, but also aims to advance for all a greater understanding of the role of law and ethics in an increasingly complex global security environment.
+At its core, LENS is focused on preparing the next generation of national security leaders, while advancing for all a greater knowledge and understanding of the role of law and ethics in an increasingly complex global security environment.

 Upcoming Events